Various containers

 Enter Generators

-A Generator is a smart Iterator that creates values one at a time as needed.
+A Generator creates values one at a time, only when you need them.

 # Generator version